Relations on $\overline{\mathcal{M}}_{g,n}$ and the negative $r$-spin Witten conjecture: Introduction and results

 Finally, for $ n = 0 $, and $ d = (3g-3) $, we have the following statement, for $ g \geq 2 $, where $ B_{2g} $ denotes the $ (2g) $-th Bernoulli number and $ \chi(\mathcal M_g) $ is the orbifold Euler characteristic of $ \mathcal{M}_g $. \end{introcor}

-\Cref{cor:intro:r=2} provides a geometric explanation for the vanishing relations among $ \kappa $-classes noticed and conjectured by Kazarian and Norbury \cite{KN21}.
+See also \cite{YZ} for an independent proof of the last equation via the Hodge--BGW correspondence. \Cref{cor:intro:r=2} provides a geometric explanation for the vanishing relations among the $\kappa$-classes observed and conjectured by Kazarian and Norbury \cite{KN24}.
+These are \textit{universal} polynomial relations (i.e. independent of the genus and the number of marked points) that hold among the $\kappa$-classes.
+The first polynomials in $\exp( \sum_{m > 0} s_m \kappa_m )$ are:

 The statement for $ n = 0 $ is also conjectured in \textit{loc.~cit.} and we prove it using the identification with the Eynard--Orantin topological recursion in \cref{prop:Fg}.
 We also comment on a curious similarity to Gromov--Witten potentials at the conifold point (called the conifold gap in \cite{HK07}) in \cref{rem:n=0} that was pointed out to us by F.~Janda.